top of page

 First Things First: What Is GDPR?

 GDPR stands for General Data Protection Regulation.
 It’s a set of rules that controls how businesses collect, use, store, and share personal data.
-Personal data includes things like names, email addresses, phone numbers, IP addresses, and payment details.
+Personal data includes names, email addresses, phone numbers, IP addresses, and payment details.

 The goal of GDPR is simple: